varshanaidu00/FastQC-batch-QC-of-sequencing-reads-/README.md

-# FastQC-batch-QC-of-sequencing-reads-
-# FastQC Batch QC
+# Batch QC of sequencing reads by FastQC

 A lightweight Bash code for running [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) on multiple `.fastq.gz` files and generating a tab-delimited QC summary.